ucbepic/docetl/docs/execution/optimizing-pipelines.md

 !!! note "Optimizer Stability"

     The optimization process can be unstable, as well as resource-intensive (we've seen it take up to 10 minutes to optimize a single operation, spending up to ~$50 in API costs for end-to-end pipelines).
 We recommend optimizing one operation at a time and retrying if necessary, as results may vary between runs.
 This approach also allows you to confidently verify that each optimized operation is performing as expected before moving on to the next.
 See the [API](#optimizer-api) for more details on how to resume the optimizer from a failed run, by rerunning `docetl build pipeline.yaml --resume` (with the `--resume` flag).

+## Should I Use the Optimizer?

+While any pipeline can potentially benefit from optimization, there are specific scenarios where using the optimizer can significantly improve your pipeline's performance and accuracy.
+When should you use the optimizer?

+!!! info "Large Documents"

+    If you have documents that approach or exceed context limits and a map operation that transforms these documents using an LLM, the optimizer can help:

+    - Improve accuracy
+    - Enable processing of entire documents
+    - Optimize for large-scale data handling

+!!! info "Entity Resolution"
+    The optimizer is particularly useful when:

+    - You need a resolve operation before your reduce operation
+    - You've defined a resolve operation but want to optimize it for speed using blocking

+!!! info "High-Volume Reduce Operations"
+    Consider using the optimizer when:

+    - You have many documents feeding into a reduce operation for a given key
+    - You're concerned about the accuracy of the reduce operation due to high volume
+    - You want to optimize for better accuracy in complex reductions

+Even if your pipeline doesn't fall into these specific categories, optimization can still be beneficial.
+For example, the optimizer can enhance your operations by adding gleaning to an operation, which uses an LLM-powered validator to ensure operation correctness.
+[Learn more about gleaning](../concepts/operators.md).

 ## Optimization Process